shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/Chainlink-VRF-on-Polygon(Matic)-using-Remix IDE.md

 }
 ```

-This is a callback function used by VRF Coordinator to determine if the number is really random
+This is a callback function used by the VRF Coordinator to determine if the number is actually random.

 ```javascript
 function fulfillRandomness(bytes32 requestId, uint256 randomness) internal override {
     randomResult = randomness;
 }
 ```

-### 4. Deploy the contract with Remix
+## Deploy the contract with Remix
-On Remix, click on Solidity Compiler icon on the Sidebar
+In Remix, click on the Solidity Compiler icon on the sidebar:

 ![](../../../.gitbook/assets/matic-chainlinkvrf-tutorial-img3.png)

-Select `0.6.6+commit.6c089d02` as the compiler and click `Compile RandomNumber.sol` button to compile the smart contract.
-Once compiled, the smart contract is ready to be deployed onto the Polygon \(Matic\) Mumbai Testnet.
+Select` 0.6.6+commit.6c089d02` as the compiler and click the `Compile RandomNumber.sol` button to compile the contract.
+Once compiled, it is ready to be deployed onto the Mumbai testnet.

-Click on `Solidity Compiler` icon on the Sidebar.
+Click the Solidity Compiler icon on the sidebar again:

 ![](../../../.gitbook/assets/matic-chainlinkvrf-tutorial-img4.png)

-Select `Injected Web3 as the environment` in the dropdown.
+Select "Injected Web3" as the environment in the dropdown.
 It will connect to your Metamask and find the network ID and account address.
-80001 is the network ID for Polygon \(Matic\) Mumbai Testnet.
+80001 is the network ID for the Mumbai testnet.

-Select `RandomNumberConsumer - RandomNumber.sol` as the contract in the dropdown and click Deploy button.
+Now, select `RandomNumberConsumer - RandomNumber.sol` as the contract in the dropdown and click the Deploy button.

-Metamask should popup and click Confirm button to confirm the transaction.
-This should deploy the contract to the
+Metamask should popup, allowing you to click the Confirm button to complete the transaction.
+This should deploy the contract to the Mumbai testnet.
-Polygon \(Matic\) Mumbai Testnet.

 ![](../../../.gitbook/assets/matic-chainlinkvrf-tutorial-img5.png)

-You should see your deployed contract and transaction information.

 ![](../../../.gitbook/assets/matic-chainlinkvrf-tutorial-img6.png)

-### 5. Fund your contract with Link
+## Fund the contract with LINK
-You will need to fund your contract with LINK token for random number to work.
-Click on `Copy Icon` to copy your contract address.
+You will need to fund your contract with LINK tokens to pay the Chainlink oracle for VRF to work.
+Click on the Copy Icon to copy your contract address.

 ![](../../../.gitbook/assets/matic-chainlinkvrf-tutorial-img7.png)

 Go to your Metamask:
-1) Click on the `Link` token
+1) Click on the LINK token
-2) Click on `Send` button
+2) Click the Send button
-3) Paste your contract address on the search bar
+3) Paste your contract address into the search bar
-4) Set Amount to `1` Link
+4) Set Amount to 1 LINK
-5) Click on `Next` button
+5) Click on the Next button
-6) Click on `Confirm` button to confirm the transaction
+6) Click the Confirm button to confirm the transaction

-You can go to this URL [https://mumbai.polygonscan.com/](https://mumbai.polygonscan.com/) to check your contract balances by entering your contract address on the search bar.
+You can go to the Mumbai block explorer [https://mumbai.polygonscan.com/](https://mumbai.polygonscan.com/) to check your contract balances by entering your contract address in the search bar.

 ![](../../../.gitbook/assets/matic-chainlinkvrf-tutorial-img8.png)

-### 6. Trying contract
+## Using the contract
-Click on this `Arrow Icon` to see your contract methods
+Click on the Arrow Icon to see your contract methods

 ![](../../../.gitbook/assets/matic-chainlinkvrf-tutorial-img9.png)

-Click on `getRandomNumber` button.
-You should see a metamask popup.
-Click on `Confirm` button to confirm the transaction.
+Click on the `getRandomNumber` button.
+You should see a Metamask popup.
+Click on Confirm to confirm the transaction.

-When the transaction is success, click on `randomResult` button and you should see a random number that is not zero.
+When the transaction is successful, click on the `randomResult` button and you should see a random number that is not zero!

 **Note:** It may take around 1 min for random number to change.

 ![](../../../.gitbook/assets/matic-chainlinkvrf-tutorial-img10.png)

-## Common Error
+# Possible errors & solutions
-If you get this error, it mean that your contract does not have enough `LINK` token and you should send some `LINK` token to your contract.
+If you get this error, it means that your contract does not have enough LINK token to pay the oracle fee.
+To solve this, you should send some LINK token to your contract address.

 ![](../../../.gitbook/assets/matic-chainlinkvrf-tutorial-img11.png)

-## Conclusion
+# Conclusion
-Congratulates!
-This tutorial was aimed give introduction to Chainlink VRF.
-Now you can generate random numbers in your smart contracts using Chainlink VRF.
+Congratulations!
+This tutorial introduced you to Chainlink Verifiable Random Function (VRF).
+Now you can generate random numbers in your smart contracts using the Chainlink oracle.

-To learn more about Chainlink VRF, visit [Chainklink Doc](https://docs.chain.link/docs/chainlink-vrf/).
+To learn more about Chainlink VRF, visit the [Chainlink docs](https://docs.chain.link/docs/chainlink-vrf/).

-## About The Author
+# About The Author
-This tutorial was created by You Song Hou who is a full stack developer.
+This tutorial was created by [You Song Hou](https://github.com/ysongh) who is a full stack developer.

-## References
+# References
 - Chainlink VRF Documentation: https://docs.chain.link/docs/chainlink-vrf/
 - Polygon (Matic) Documentation: https://docs.matic.network/docs/develop/getting-started